This page may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

 I feel honored to have been able to see the collection and to have tried some of it on.
-I know very few women who wouldn’t have been excited to have been in my shoes and walk unaware of that Aladdin’s cave of wonders.
+Very few women who wouldn’t have been excited to have been in my shoes!
 I was so awestruck that I literally did not know where to start with capturing the experience.
 Just a hint of what lies behind closed doors and in display cases is featured in the photos.
-Maybe one day Isabelle can be convinced to put on an exhibition or start a vintage jewelry blog but for now, her collection is as safe and cherished as the treasure it is.
+Maybe one day Isabelle can be convinced to put on an exhibition or start a vintage jewellery blog but for now, her collection is as safe and cherished as the treasure it is.

-Though I’m not a huge collector of jewelry myself, I do love collecting sea glass.
+Though I’m not a huge collector of jewellery myself, I do love collecting sea glass.
 I think of it as sea jewels and they can be much easier (and less expensive) to collect.
-I find it on the beaches here on the Island, and if you’re interested in collecting ‘Mermaid Tears’ have a peek at some of my ideas.
-I share how to find sea glass, and projects like this sea glass stepping stone and sea glass candle to show what you can make with it.
+If you’re a fan too, I have tips on how to find sea glass, and projects like this sea glass stepping stone and sea glass candle.

 *Isabelle is not the real name of the collector, who wishes for her name to remain confidential.